How to Understand Salary Confidentiality Laws and How It is Handled in the Philippines?

 Help employees understand their salary ranges

 Instead of keeping them a mystery, publish salary ranges for open positions or share anonymized data on average department salaries.
-This way, you can empower employees to see how their compensation compares to their peers and allow them to negotiate with confidence.
+This way, you can empower employees to see how their compensation compares with their peers and negotiate with confidence.

 Pay people fairly

-Ensure your compensation practices are fair and based on merit.
+Make sure your compensation practices are fair and merit-based.
 When employees feel valued and are paid competitively, the need for secrecy lessens.

 Don’t Let Salary Confidentiality Disrupt Company Culture

-DISCLAIMER: The information in this webpage / blog / article / infographic we have published and the associated commentary are presented as general information and is not a substitute for obtaining legal advice in this area.
+DISCLAIMER: The information in this webpage/blog/article/infographic we have published and the associated commentary are presented as general information and are not a substitute for obtaining legal advice in this area.
 Manila Recruitment does not accept liability for any action taken based on the information presented or for any loss suffered as a result of reliance on the information provided.